ctrl+shift+p filters: :st2 :st3 :win :osx :linux

 Advanced

-The server input can also accept paths similar to scp.
+The server input can accept other arguments such as paths similar to scp.

 • Use a folder path (user@server.ext:/path/to/folder/) to open the file browser at a specific folder